Open your SAP OData APIs for some swagger – or how to make friends with the other kids from the API block

 Now, let’s raise the product price and enjoy the SAP data update from your client app, that doesn’t need to care about SAP Principal Propagation, CSRF-tokens, and backend server resource consumption anymore.
 All that gets taken care of by Azure APIM 😊

 Fig.14 Raise price in SAP from client app

 Hit the test button and marvel at the simplicity from the Developers point of view 🪄.

 Find more request details via the “Show raw inputs/outputs” button.
 It contains the http headers, metadata etc.

 What about other popular software runtimes? 💕

 Great, we can enable client applications via OpenAPI definitions in various flavours but what about SDKs for full-code developers?
 We are glad you are asking.
-The converter is currently being integrated with the AutoREST library to generate SDKs for your OData service out of the box.
-AutoREST covers Python, Java, NodeJS, PowerShell, Go, C# and TypeScript.
-Enhance Java & NodeJS with SAP Cloud Application Programming Model and SAP Cloud SDK libs in a second step.
+The converter is currently being integrated with the Kiota framework to generate SDKs for your OData service out of the box.
+Kiota covers Ruby, Python (soon), Java, Go, .NET and TypeScript.
+Enhance SDKs with SAP Cloud Application Programming Model and SAP Cloud SDK libs in a second step.

 You get the programming language dependent scaffolding as a package download, so you can hit the ground running.
 Not too bad, huh? 😉